panacloud/cli/tutorials/tutorial00-getting-started-graphql/readme.md

 If you have already not done so, you need to [bootstrap](https://docs.aws.amazon.com/cdk/latest/guide/bootstrapping.html) the cdk by using this command:

      cdk bootstrap

 Once we are done with bootstrapping we want to deploy the Mock Serverless APIs.

 The project is already generated for you, you just have to compile it:

      npm run build

 You may now deploy the project for development stage:

      npm run deploy-dev

+After deploying check out the `cdk-dev-outputs.json` file in the project root it contains the URL and Key of the deployed APIs.

 You may now deploy the project for production stage:

      npm run deploy-prd

-After deploying check out the `cdk-dev-outputs.json` file in the project root it contains the URL and Key of the deployed APIs.
+After deploying check out the `cdk-prd-outputs.json` file in the project root it contains the URL and Key of the deployed APIs.

+After a deployment of dev stage is successuful you can run the automated tests on the deployed API:

+     npm run test-dev

+After a deployment of production stage is successuful you can run the automated tests on the deployed API:

+     npm run test-prd

+You can call the APIs by using this command which will open an client for your API:

+     panacloud client

+Note: Right now you are running mock APIs therefore it will only give you responses to mock queries with fixed data.
+For example, the mock data for the user query is in the `mock_lambda_layer/mockData/user` file of your generated project.
+Therefore, only those queries will be successful which will use this mock data.

-When you want to destroy the deployed development stack just give this command:
+Now you may destroy the deployed development stage just give this command:

      npm run destroy-dev

-When you want to destroy the deployed production stack just give this command:
+Now you may destroy the deployed production stage just give this command:

      npm run destroy-dev

-## Running Automated API Tests Against the Mock APIs

-## Developing and Writing Business and Data Logic in the Stubs and Deploying in the AWS Cloud

-## Running Automated API Tests Against the Real APIs

-## Adding CDK Code in the Project